Highest-weight truncation, graded EFT structure, and renormalization of black hole Love numbers

 Second, Shell Effective Field Theory (Shell EFT) has provided a regulated matching framework for extracting Love numbers from exact perturbative solutions~\cite{Kosmopoulos:2025rfj}.
 For black holes, the resulting dynamical Love coefficients organize into a graded algebra built from logarithms and Riemann zeta values, while the static coefficient vanishes through a characteristic “zero--sum” structure.

-Third, gravitational Raman scattering has established, at the level of on--shell amplitudes and renormalization group flow, that matching to Schwarzschild phase shifts requires the absence of a static Wilson coefficient, with the dynamical response exhibiting a distinctive self--induced running structure~\cite{Ivanov:2024sds}.
+Third, gravitational Raman scattering has been developed in a series of works~\cite{Ivanov:2024sds,Correia:2024jgr,Caron-Huot:2025tlq,Ivanov:2026Raman}, establishing, at the level of on--shell amplitudes and renormalization group flow, that matching to Schwarzschild phase shifts requires the absence of a static Wilson coefficient, with the dynamical response exhibiting a distinctive self--induced running structure.

 Previous works identified these structures independently.
-What has not been shown is that the graded multi–zeta algebra of Shell EFT and the Raman RG structure arise as rigid consequences of highest–weight truncation in the near zone.
+What has not been shown is that the graded multi–zeta algebra of Shell EFT and the Raman RG structure can arise from highest–weight truncation in the near zone.
 The purpose of this work is to establish this structural connection.
 We demonstrate explicitly, using a massless scalar field as a controlled setting, that the highest–weight condition enforced by horizon regularity acts as a selection rule excluding an independent static response parameter.
 When translated into the EFT language, this selection rule directly implies the absence of the corresponding static Wilson coefficient and explains why matching to Schwarzschild phase shifts in Raman scattering requires $\lambda_{\ell,0}=0$.
 We then show that, once the exterior solution is expressed in the Coulomb–hypergeometric basis employed in Shell EFT, analytic continuation of the highest–weight static solution to finite frequency forces the remaining response coefficients to organize into a graded algebra of logarithms and zeta values.
 In this sense, neither the Shell EFT graded structure nor the Raman renormalization group constraints are independent or accidental features of matching.
 Rather, they are the effective–theory imprints of the emergent near–zone highest–weight symmetry.
-By making this connection explicit, we provide a unified explanation for the vanishing of static black–hole Love numbers and the highly constrained structure of their dynamical tidal response.
+By making this connection explicit, we provide a unified explanation on the vanishing of static black–hole Love numbers and the highly constrained structure of their dynamical tidal response.